tmdan/dzensoft-tast/README.md

 - create a new database, call it dzensoft.test, and import the file dzensoft_test.sql from the dev folder

-- and last run the commands in the console one by one
+- If you have taken the previous step, you can skip this one. run the commands in the console one by one

 `php artisan migrate` and `php artisan db:seed`